Robert D. Pace

 3. Samuel pointed out that rulers need divine endowment.

 Look at 1 Samuel 10:5—7.
 “After that you will go to Gibeah of God, where there is a Philistine outpost.
 As you approach the town, you will meet a procession of prophets coming down from the high place with lyres, timbrels, pipes and harps being played before them, and they will be prophesying.
 (6) The Spirit of the Lord will come powerfully upon you, and you will prophesy with them; and you will be changed into a different person.
 (7) Once these signs are fulfilled, do whatever your hand finds to do, for God is with you.”

 Everything happened to Saul just as Samuel predicted.
-The Holy Spirit came upon Saul in power and he prophesied.
-And the lesson we learn from this is simple yet priceless: We must understand that God will assign us to tasks that are beyond our ability to achieve.
-But this is why the Lord supplied his followers with the Spirit of God.
-The Holy Spirit makes possible the impossible!
+When Saul walked into the midst of the prophets the Holy Spirit transformed him and operated through him in power.
+And the lesson we learn from this is priceless: God will assign us to tasks that are beyond our ability to achieve.
+But when we are transformed by the Spirit of God he makes possible the impossible!

-That’s why Believers need the prophet’s anointing.
-And it’s why God led Saul among the prophets.
 You see, prophets were not like priests who could function by rote and routine.
-Their duties had been preformatted by Moses in the Law and were predictable.
-But prophets were different.
+Moses had pre-formatted the priest’s duties in the Law.
+All that they did was predictable.
+But prophets were different!
 They had to live completely dependent on the Holy Spirit.
 Their words and miracles came from outside themselves and they operated with power from another world.
-They were people that had to stay close to God in prayer and listen to his voice.
+They were called to stay close to God in prayer and listen to his voice.

 This is what Christians need, too.
-You will need power from another world.
-You will be confronted with situations that cannot be surmounted unless you are filled with the power of Heaven.
-And the Holy Spirit will enable you to accomplish things that transcend your humanity.
+That’s because you will be confronted with situations you cannot surmount without the power of the Holy Spirit working through you.
+You must always remember that it is the Holy Spirit, and him alone, that will enable you to accomplish things that transcend your humanity!